rbowsley/lamplighthelp/source/16-5-2_System_Administration_-_Adding_a_new_database_operator_and_Editing_Operator_Settings.markdown

-**Password Issues**
+### Password Issues

 If the new password does not arrive, then it is most likely to be an issue with the recipient's email spam filter.
 Most inboxes have a spam folder you can check.
 If you are using a dummy email address however, or are not able to locate it, you can reset the password.

-In the database operators' table, click on the menu to the left the new operator (you can also bring this menu up by right clicking on the relevant row in the table) and choose 'Reset password'.
+- In the database operators' table (see above), click on the menu to the left the new operator (you can also bring this menu up by right clicking on the relevant row in the table)
+- Choose 'Reset password'.
 This will email a new password, but also displays it in a pop-up box.
-You can write down the new password or take a screenshot and share it as appropriate.
+- You can write down the new password or take a screenshot and share it as appropriate.

+### Editing Existing Operators

+You can go back the the Database Operators' table at any time, open the menu next to the operator whose details you need to edit, and choose 'Edit'.
+This will open the original pop-up box that you saw when first adding the operator.
+You can change any details that you need here (see above in 'To Add a New Operator' for details).
+Click save when finished.

 ###### core module